iobroker-community-adapters/ioBroker.anthbot/README.md

 - (mcm1957) BREAKING: object ids are now sanitized.
 This might result in changed object-ids.
 - (mcm1957) Translations have been corrected.
 - (mcm1957) Loggings has been adapted to avoid logging secrets.
+- (mcm1957) Polling loop changed to use setTimeout to avoid any overlap risk.

 ### 0.0.12 (2026-07-03)